awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-example-photo-album.md

 Before the browser script can access the Amazon S3 bucket, you must first set up its [CORS configuration](cors.md#configuring-cors-s3-bucket) as follows\.

 **Important**
-In the new S3 console, the CORS configuration must be JSON\.
+In Amazon S3 on the new AWS Web Services Management console, the CORS configuration must be JSON\.

 ------
 #### [ JSON ]